ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week2/index.md

 ## Part 3: REPL

 A REPL stands for Read, Evaluate, Print, Loop.
 So, that is exactly what we will do!
-This is where our JIT compiler shines, and we will be iteratively improving upon this for our next assignments, too.
+This is where our JIT compiler shines, and we will be iteratively improving upon this for our next assignments.

 ### Writing the REPL
 With the [io library](https://doc.rust-lang.org/std/io/index.html), we can read input from the user.
 We can then parse the input into an `Expr`, compile it to machine code, and execute it at runtime.
 Finally, we print the result and loop back to reading input from the user again.